 Along with possible liver toxicity problems, you may also experience side effects from combining Accutane with alcohol like redness or tenderness of the abdomen, nausea, vomiting, and a rapid heart rate.

-For example, if you have a history of liver problems, your doctor will likely recommend staying away from both substances as they can cause further damage to your liver.
+If you have a history of liver problems, your doctor will likely recommend staying away from both substances as they can cause further damage to your liver.
 Or, if you are taking any other medicines that might impact your liver, this is another situation in which your doctor will probably say not to combine the two.
 This is why it’s important that you tell your doctor about all other substances you take, including things like supplements and vitamins, and to be honest about your alcohol consumption.

 What is Accutane?